 The following article will explain:

-- What the relation between dynamic pressure and the kinetic energy equation is.
+- How the dynamic pressure and the kinetic energy equations relate to each other

 Kinetic energy definition